land-o1234/blog.wackyfunmagazine.com/_posts/2024-10-28-history-of-halloween.md

 ---
 title: "The History of Halloween"
-excerpt: "Post displaying the various ways of highlighting code in Markdown."
+excerpt: "Read about the surprising origins of Halloween and how it's changed drastically over the years."
 header:
-  teaser: "markup-syntax-highlighting-teaser.jpg"
+  teaser: "/assets/images/history-of-halloween-teaser.png"
 tags:
-  - code
+  - history
-  - syntax highlighting
+  - halloween
 ---
 ### Origins